artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 **Goal:** answer the questions clients are afraid to ask.

-### 8.1 About
+### 8.1 About, Process & Quality baseline
-Story (not a CV) · the person (D-02) · technical focus · how I work · values · languages · timezone and overlap hours · tools · external profiles (verified only) · CTA.
+- **About:** story (not a CV) · the person (D-02) · technical focus · how I work · values · languages · timezone and overlap hours · tools · external profiles (verified only) · CTA

-### 8.2 Process
-`01 Discover · 02 Define · 03 Design · 04 Architect · 05 Build · 06 Test · 07 Launch · 08 Support` — each with purpose, activities, output, client involvement, decisions and risks.
+- **Process:** `01 Discover · 02 Define · 03 Design · 04 Architect · 05 Build · 06 Test · 07 Launch · 08 Support` — each with purpose, activities, output, client involvement, decisions and risks
+- **Quality baseline:** a short, honest page of what every project receives — only commitments the owner actually keeps (e.g. TypeScript, tests on critical flows, WCAG 2.2 AA target, security review, documentation, handover)

+> Merged from the previous revision's separate 8.1 (About) / 8.2 (Process) / 8.5 (Quality baseline): three straightforward content pages with no independent decision gate and no owner-approval iteration beyond the phase's normal exit criteria.

-### 8.3 Working Agreement ("How we'll work")
+### 8.2 Working Agreement ("How we'll work")
 - communication channel and cadence (e.g. weekly written update, demo per milestone)
 - response commitment (D-08)
 - milestones, deposits and payment timing